Bread2002/EclipseWorkspace/README.md

 not only challenged my logical thinking but also allowed me to delve into the intricacies of algorithm design within a Java programming context.

-Out of the many projects I’ve accomplished in my free time and through schoolwork, one that I'd like to highlight is RandomQuoteGen, programmed quite recently using Java through Eclipse.
+Out of the many projects I’ve accomplished in my free time and through schoolwork, another one that I'd like to highlight is RandomQuoteGen, which I programmed quite recently using Java through Eclipse.
 The program utilized an API from the GitHub repository "quotable," made by user lukePeavey.
 Featuring a welcoming message and the option to request new quotes until told otherwise, the program was designed to interact with quotable's random quote generator API.
 Each project in this repository represents a unique learning